 For this extension study, any AE is regarded as treatment-emergent if the patient migrated from the main to the extension study without being treated with another IgG product.
-For de novo patients from Canada or if another product was used between the two studies, an AE in the extension study is classified as treatment-emergent if onset or worsening is after start of the infusion of octanorm.
+If another product was used between the two studies, then an AE in the extension study is classified as treatment-emergent if onset or worsening is after start of the infusion of Octanorm at the screening visit.
 Only TEAEs are accounted for in the analysis.